 a.Circles show events within the project.

 b.Arrows between two circles show the activity needed to complete the event.
-Write a description of the task underneath the arrow and the estimated length of time need to complete the task above the arrow.
+Write a description of the task underneath the arrow and the estimated length of time needed to complete the task above the arrow.